Free Mental Health Resources

 Anger and Depression Gone, 12 Year Old Boy

 Before discovering rhythmic movements and reflex integration, this boy was depressed and lethargic, had been pulled out of school due to behavior issues, and was struggling with friendships.
-Now, he is excited for all the possibilities in his future, is more engaged in new activities, is less less clingy, and is exhibiting more mature behavior with his friends.
+Now, he is excited for all the possibilities in his future, is more engaged in new activities, is less clingy, and is exhibiting more mature behavior with his friends.
 What a difference!
 Read the full case study here.

 Thank you to MF, parent, for submitting this case study.